cryptonetD/chains/Lumenx/TestNet/install.md

     lumenxd gentx <YOUR_KEY_NAME> 1000000ulumen --generate-only --offline --chain-id lumenx-test --amount 1000000stake

 The output of the command is going to be file located in .lumenx/config/gentx/ folder. **The content of the file can not be changed manually!**.
-Place the content of the file here:
+Place the content of the file under gentx folder in this repo: [Testnet repository](https://github.com/cryptonetD/lumentestnet)

 ## Modify the persistent_peers

 The chain has to communicate.
 The initial peers list consists of two addresses.
-It is enough to start chain: [persistent_peers](./persistent_peers.txt)
+It is enough to start chain: [persistent_peers](./persistent_peers.txt). *But the final persistent_peers.txt* file is going to be available in the private repo: [Testnet repository](https://github.com/cryptonetD/lumentestnet)

 # Next steps